z784324922/sls/intl.en-US/User Guide/Data shipping/Ship logs to OSS/Ship logs to OSS.md

 ## Step 1.
 Resource Access Management \(RAM\) authorization {#section_cf5_p4j_5cb .section}

-efore you perform a shipping task, Log Service must be granted a permission to write to OSS .
+Before you perform a shipping task, Log Service must be granted a permission to write to OSS .

 Go to [RAM quick authorization](https://ram.console.aliyun.com/#/role/authorize?request=%7B%22Requests%22%3A%20%7B%22request1%22%3A%20%7B%22RoleName%22%3A%20%22AliyunLogDefaultRole%22%2C%20%22TemplateId%22%3A%20%22DefaultRole%22%7D%7D%2C%20%22ReturnUrl%22%3A%20%22https%3A//sls.console.aliyun.com/%22%2C%20%22Service%22%3A%20%22Log%22%7D) page, on the displayed page, click **Agree to Authorize**.
 After authorization is complete, Log Service has a corresponding write permission to OSS.

 **Note:**

 -   For more information about how to modify the authorization policy and configure cross-account shipping task, see OSS Shipper - Advanced RAM authorization.
--   For more information about how to authorize sub-account to perform a shipping task, see [Grant RAM sub-accounts permissions to access Log Service](intl.en-US/User Guide/Access control RAM/Grant RAM sub-accounts permissions to access Log Service.md) to access Log Service.
+-   For more information about how to authorize sub-account to perform a shipping task, see [Grant RAM sub-accounts permissions to access Log Service](reseller.en-US/User Guide/Access control RAM/Grant RAM sub-accounts permissions to access Log Service.md) to access Log Service.

 ## Step 2.
 Configure an OSS shipping rule in Log Service {#section_lcy_54j_5cb .section}